iegorch86/detachable-rotate/README.md

 running GNOME on Wayland.

 Developed on a Dell Latitude 7210 2-in-1, but nothing in it is hardware
-specific: the installer detects your machine rather than hardcoding it.
+specific: the installer detects your machine nothing hardcoded.

 ---